pashandor789/distributed-testing-system/task_batcher_storage_coordinator/README.md

 # TAsk BAtcher Storage COordinator.
 (TABASCO)

-Service, which stores scripts for building/executing submissions and bathes of tests.
+Service, which stores items for building/executing submissions and bathes of tests.

 Nowaday, we have gRPC variant for inner usage, and http variant server for requests from client.